combinatrix-ai/ask.sh/README.md

 }
 ```

-#### Bash
+#### Bash and others

-- If you use bash, you can't directly type the AI suggested commands because bash doesn't allow.
+- If you use Bash, you can't directly type the AI suggested commands because bash doesn't allow.
 - However, the code below insert the selected command to the end of history.
 Thus you can use the command if you push up key.

 ```shell